About

 The CF Laboratory

-The research is conducted within a distributed laboratory architecture spanning 41 domains across 4 tiers of validation strength.
+The research is conducted within a distributed laboratory architecture spanning domains across two tiers of validation strength.
 Each domain maintains its own state, operationalization, and validation pipeline.
-The network of 154 cross-domain connections is formally characterized — not asserted by analogy but demonstrated through shared mathematical structure.
+The network of cross-domain connections is formally characterized.
+Each one is demonstrated through shared mathematical structure, not asserted by analogy.

-From variational inference and information geometry (Tier 1, fully validated) through cognitive science and bioelectric theory (Tier 2, structurally established) to causal inference and chemistry (Tier 3, early-stage) and quantum gravity (Tier 4, speculative).
+From variational inference and information geometry (Tier 1, fully validated) through cognitive science, bioelectric theory, and water-network dynamics (Tier 2, structurally established).
 Each domain is classified by a composite score reflecting formal, empirical, and operational soundness.

 Connections between domains are not hand-waved analogies.
-Each edge in the network represents shared mathematical objects — the same IC, the same geodesic coordinate, the same cost function — appearing independently in each domain.
-The stabilizer/coset decomposition separates what transfers between domains (IC values, coupling regime, cost function — the universal structure) from what is domain-specific (node identity, measurement protocol, physical interpretation — reconstructed locally in each field).
+Each edge represents shared mathematical objects (the same IC, the same geodesic coordinate, the same cost function) appearing independently in each domain.
+The stabilizer/coset decomposition separates what transfers between domains (IC values, coupling regime, cost function: the universal structure) from what is domain-specific (node identity, measurement protocol, physical interpretation, reconstructed locally in each field).

 Epistemic classification